abanskota/t81_577_data_science/weekly_materials/week1/docs/an-introduction-to-aws.md

 ### Create an AWS account

 To get started with AWS, you need to create an AWS account.
 The account creation is free, but you need to provide your credit card information.
-Go ahead and follow the instructions on [AWS site](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/).
+Go ahead and create an account by following the instructions on [AWS site](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/).

 ### AWS EC2